Nick-smallworld/mt-theme-creamburn-website/README.md

 On Banner Footer template, there are three widget in default status.
 With “Recent Items” widget,
-Dummy thumbnails will be appeared if there are no image files in MT If some image files have been uploaded as MT’s asset files, then thumbnails with square shape will be appeared.
+Dummy thumbnails will be appeared if there are no image files in MT.

+If some image files have been uploaded as MT’s asset files, then thumbnails with square shape will be appeared.

 Widget templates has dummy data in it’s default status.
 Please modify them as you like.